Federated Press: Locations

 The Federated Press had its headquarters at 156 W. Washington Street in Chicago (where it shared offices with the ACLU, the Chicago Committee for Struggle Against War, the Acme News Syndicate, and the Institute for Mortuary Research).
 It had bureaus in New York, San Francisco, and Washington DC (where it shared offices with the Soviet official news agency TASS).

 The Federated Press had foreign bureaus in Berlin and Moscow.

 Clients

-A major client of the Federated Press was the Communist Party USA, which subscribed to feed its newspaper the Daily Worker.

 In 1922, newspapers that used Federated Press service included 23 in Illinois, 17 in New York, 7 in California, 5 in Minnesota, 4 in Washington, and some 2 dozen in the Midwest and New England.

+Communist Influence

+A major client of the Federated Press was the Communist Party USA, which subscribed to feed its newspaper the Daily Worker, and the Federated Press was seen as having "many Communist editors and correspondents".

+The extent of the Communist influence on Federated Press became an issue during Leland Olds failed renomination to the Chairmanship of the Federal Power Commission in 1949.